Zintom/XamarinStudioLinker/README.md

 Download from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Zintom.XamarinStudioLinker).

 # Impetus
-Xamarin.Android has come a *long* way, however the xml "designer" is pretty lackluster, by default it doesn't even support **ConstraintLayout**, yes there is an extension for it however this just provides basic support, no where near matching the Android Studio designer.
+Xamarin.Android has come a *long* way, however the xml "designer" is pretty lackluster, by default it doesn't even support **ConstraintLayout**, yes there is an extension for it however it just provides basic support, no where near matching the Android Studio designer.
 The main points against it are the fact that you can't specify a 0dp width for views which is *required* in many cases for ConstraintLayout, also there is no code formatting and the auto-complete is, well, not complete 😀

+Rather than implement my own layout editor, the simple and most effective solution was to use the Android Studio implementation.